maxnd/mxMarkEdit/README.md

 ![](https://github.com/maxnd/mxMarkEdit/blob/main/screenshots/screenshot1.png)

-This is the form that summarises the todo items typed in the document:
+The form that summarises the todo items typed in the document looks like this:

 ![](https://github.com/maxnd/mxMarkEdit/blob/main/screenshots/screenshot2.png)

-This is the form of the options of the app:
+The form of the options of the app looks like this:

 ![](https://github.com/maxnd/mxMarkEdit/blob/main/screenshots/screenshot3.png)